Hereditary nonpolyposis colorectal cancer: Genetics

 The impairment of either gene for the protein dimer impairs the protein function.
-These 4 genes are involved in error correction (mismatch repair), so dysfunction of the genes can lead to the inability to fix DNA replication errors and cause HNPCC.
-HNPCC is known to be associated with other mutations in genes involved in the DNA mismatch repair pathway:
+These 4 genes are involved in error correction (mismatch repair), so dysfunction of the genes can lead to the inability to fix DNA replication errors and cause Lynch syndrome.
+Lynch syndrome is known to be associated with other mutations in genes involved in the DNA mismatch repair pathway:

 People with MSH6 mutations are more likely to be Amsterdam criteria II-negative.
 The presentation with MSH6 is slightly different from with MLH1 and MSH2, and the term "MSH6 syndrome" has been used to describe this condition.
 In one study, the Bethesda guidelines were more sensitive than the Amsterdam Criteria in detecting it.

-Up to 39% of families with mutations in an HNPCC gene do not meet the Amsterdam criteria.
-Therefore, families found to have a deleterious mutation in an HNPCC gene should be considered to have HNPCC regardless of the extent of the family history.
+Up to 39% of families with mutations in a Lynch syndrome gene do not meet the Amsterdam criteria.
+Therefore, families found to have a deleterious mutation in a Lynch syndrome gene should be considered to have Lynch syndrome regardless of the extent of the family history.
 This also means that the Amsterdam criteria fail to identify many people who are at risk for Lynch syndrome.
 Improving the criteria for screening is an active area of research, as detailed in the Screening Strategies section of this article.

-Most people with HNPCC inherit the condition from a parent.
-However, due to incomplete penetrance, variable age of cancer diagnosis, cancer risk reduction, or early death, not all people with an HNPCC gene mutation have a parent who had cancer.
+Most people with Lynch syndrome inherit the condition from a parent.
+However, due to incomplete penetrance, variable age of cancer diagnosis, cancer risk reduction, or early death, not all people with a Lynch syndrome gene mutation have a parent who had cancer.
 Some people develop HNPCC de-novo in a new generation, without inheriting the gene.
-These people are often only identified after developing an early-life colon cancer.
+These people are often only identified after developing early-life colon cancer.
 Parents with HNPCC have a 50% chance of passing the genetic mutation on to each child.
 It is also important to note, that deleterious mutation in one of MMR genes alone is not sufficient to cause cancer, but that rather further mutations in other tumour suppressor genes need to occur.

 Diagnosis

 A diagnosis of Lynch syndrome is applied to people with a germline DNA mutation in one of the MMR genes (MLH1, MSH2, MSH6, and PMS2) or the EPCAM gene, identified by genetic testing.
-Candidates for germline genetic testing can be identified by clinical criteria such as the Amsterdam Clinical Criteria and Bethesda Guidelines, or through tumor analysis by immunohistochemistry(IHC), or microsatellite instability (MSI) testing.
+Candidates for germline genetic testing can be identified by clinical criteria such as the Amsterdam Clinical Criteria and Bethesda Guidelines, or through tumor analysis by immunohistochemistry (IHC), or microsatellite instability (MSI) testing.
 In the US, professional societies recommend testing every colon cancer for MSI or IHC as screening for Lynch syndrome, but this is not always performed because of cost and resource limitations.
 Genetic testing is commercially available and consists of a blood test.